tweag/cardano-conformance-testing-of-consensus/docs/design.md

 #### Questions to Answer

 Do we need to simulate time?
-This might be related to configuration access to node timeouts (as Network delays would be irrelevant in this setting).
+This might be related to configuration access to node timeouts (as network latency would be irrelevant in this setting).

+In this milestone, we will consult with Amaru architects on what concerns they have on satisfying the proposed interface.

 #### Risks

-With the current lineup, our team has minimal knowledge of Rust.
+With current staffing, our team has minimal knowledge of Rust.
 Depending of the difficulty of making the necessary changes, we might need to pull in external help.